Rick Tumlinson: Contributions and projects

 A regular contributor to the space industry paper Space News, Tumlinson's writings and quotes have appeared in the New York Times, Wall Street Journal, Los Angeles Times, Miami Herald, Reader's Digest and other publications around the world.
 He has appeared on such television programs as ABC's World News Tonight, the CBS Morning Show, and Politically Incorrect.
-Internationally, he has appeared on TV sets from Russia to China's CCTV and the BBC and been quoted in a wide range of journals, from The Economist to China's People's Daily.
-Tumlinson has appeared on the front page of the New York Times, has been featured in two issues of Popular Science, and appeared as an expert guest on the "CBS Evening News with Dan Rather," CNBC's "Open Exchange" and was quoted in papers such as the Washington Post, LA Times, and the Orlando Sentinel, regarding the Space Shuttle Columbia disaster.
-He also appears often as a space commentator on CNN.

 In 2004, Tumlinson was one of 20 guests invited by the White House to hear President George W. Bush announce his plans to return to the Moon and explore Mars.
 He has been a consultant to the Robert A. Heinlein and Virginia Heinlein Prize Trust.
 He is editor of a book entitled Return to the Moon, a collection of papers by leading professionals in the space industry regarding the future of space exploration and the privatization of the return to the moon.
 In 2006, Tumlinson started his own space firm, XTreme Space and Orbital Outfitters.